BenKaehler/readytowear/README.md

 And finally do not forget to cite the reference database used (citations for individual reference databases are located in the appropriate `data` subdirectories).

+## Shortcut!

+If you just want a classifier for animal-distal-gut, animal-surface, animal-secretion, soil-non-saline, or animal-corpus EMPO 3 habitat types, or human-oral or human-stool, pretrained classifiers are available for download from [Zenodo](https://zenodo.org/record/6395539).
+They were all trained using Silva 138.1 using both full-length and 515f-806r trimmed reads.
+There is also an "average" classifier there that averages weights across 14 EMPO 3 habitat types if you are in doubt about which classifier to use.
+There are also uniform classifiers there, for comparison.

 ## How to use the readytowear collection